Babymonster discography

-The South Korean girl group Babymonster have released one studio album, two extended play, eight singles, and one promotional single.
+The South Korean girl group Babymonster have released one studio album, two live albums, three extended plays, nine singles, and two promotional singles.
 They were formed under YG Entertainment following the airing of the reality show Last Evaluation in 2023.

 Their official debut came on April 1, 2024, with the extended play (EP) Babymons7er and its titular single, "Sheesh".
-In the first eight months of their career, the group surpassed a cumulative sales figure of 1.53 million copies across two releases, both of which later achieved platinum certification from the Korea Music Copyright Association (KMCA).
+In the first eight months of their career, the group surpassed a cumulative sales figure of 1.53 million copies across two releases, both of which later achieved platinum certification from the Korea Music Content Association (KMCA).

 Babymonster released their first original Japanese single "Ghost" on May 7, 2025, which served as a soundtrack for the Japanese film, Mieruko-chan.